What Is An In-Kind Donation?

 What is an in-kind donation letter?

-In in-kind donation letter is a document used by a nonprofit to acknowledge and document the receipt of non-monetary donations like good or services, from a donor.
+In in-kind donation letter is a document used by a nonprofit to acknowledge and document the receipt of non-monetary donations like goods from a donor.
 It confirms the donation and often includes an estimated fair market value for the donation.
 This letter is important for both the donor and the organization for tax and record-keeping purposes.

 Why it’s important: